Society of Guardians: History

-Branches of the Guardians reportedly moved to France and England in the 1870s and Australia in the 1930s.
 Michel Tyne-Corbold joined the Melbourne Sanctuary of the Society in 1959, and became Senior Guardian in 1967 at which time he assumed the public pen name Michael Freedman.
 He has previously been an ordained Anglican priest but had left that vocation.
-In January 1968, Michel and three other Australians went to India to study at the Maharishi Academy in India.
-Corbold graduated from the Maharishi Mahesh Yogi's Academy (Rishikesh headquarters) in India and, upon returning to Australia, established himself as a Transcendental Meditation teacher.
+In January 1968, Freedman and three other Australians went to India to study at the Maharishi Academy in India.
+Freedman graduated from the Maharishi Mahesh Yogi's Academy (Rishikesh headquarters) in India and, upon returning to Australia, established himself as a Transcendental Meditation teacher.